New announcement. Learn more

 At Foot Foundation, diagnosis includes:

-• Clinical assessment – alignment, range of motion, tenderness, callus patterns, and footwear-related irritation
+• Clinical assessment – alignment, range of motion, tenderness, callus patterns, footwear-related irritation

-• Biomechanical analysis – gait assessment, pronation control, and load distribution across the forefoot
+• Biomechanical analysis – gait assessment, pronation control, load distribution across forefoot

 • Footwear review – examining fit and style contributing to deformity